kevinfrei/EMP/README.md

 * Playlist unique-ification

 ### UI Improvements
-* Sorting playlists by clicking headers
+* Sorting playlists by clicking headers *everywhere*
+  * Indicate the sorting (and invalidate it in Now Playing when shuffled)
 * Render proces needs an image cache and/or view virtualization
-* Improve the views for Artists (and Albums, and probably Songs too)
+* Improve the views for Artists and Playlists
-* Playlist reordering (drag & drop?)
+  * (and eventually better-ify Albums and Songs, too)
 * Handle single & double clicking from Now Playing with onClick timeouts
   * This shows up when clicking many 'delete' icons in a row
+* Playlist reordering (drag & drop?)

 ### Other
 * Testing!
 Testing!
 Testing!